OpenSceneryX/Installer/Docs/buildinganddeploying.md

 * Clear out any old builds / zips

-* Update version number in app
+* Update version number in app.
+For a release build, ensure the `Stage Code` is set to `Final` in `Build Settings` -> `Shared`.
+Our Kaju update logic is set to only update to the same or higher Stage Code.
+So, a user with a Final build (almost all users) will only receive Final builds.

 * Update `versioninfo/installerversion.txt` with new version number